IanGifford261/Lab03-Word-Guess-Game/README.md

 ## Description

-This is a C# console application that will prompt a user
+This is a C# console application that will prompt a user to guess the letters of a word within a word base in a text file.
+When a user makes a correct choice, the blank spot is replaced with the letter that they guessed.
+Once a word has been completed, the User wins the game and the console application will let them play another with a random word picked or they can enter an "admin menu" where they can edit the word list, and view it.

 ------------------------------